 I’m grateful for the peace I felt after the initial shock had passed.
 I had been studying my scriptures earlier in the day before the pathology report came back.
 The words “Then had thy peace been as a river, and thy righteousness as the waves of the sea” had affected me that morning and came rushing to me again in my time of need.

 The peace God offers is not always a perfect and pristine picture.
 His peace is calming but ever moving as it carries us like a river to where we need to go.
 Our righteous choices give us strength like the waves of the sea.
 As we face the blowing winds the future is sure to hold, I feel peace deep within my soul.
 And for that I am grateful.

 It would be easy to share a “How to” list for cultivating gratitude, but there is no getting around the action involved with developing the habit.
 It takes consistent effort and just like a muscle that doesn’t get used – it will atrophy.
 Gratitude is a choice.
 One that we have to consciously make with every negative thought or difficult situation.
 Concentrating on what you have rather than what you don’t creates a “half glass full” type of outlook.
 With each sincere expression of gratitude, we send positive energy to our brain increasing our ability to cope and survive the harder things in life.

-I feel hope not despair as we unite around our son and the battle ahead.
+I felt hope not despair as we unite around our son as he battled this disease.
 I’m reminded of the scripture that says: “Lift up thy head and rejoice; for thou hast great cause to rejoice.”
 We have so much to rejoice and be thankful for.
 Growth is never easy, and we wouldn’t appreciate it if it was.
-I’m grateful for this opportunity to grow.
+I’m grateful for opportunities to grow.